 Mutual Agreement

-I don’t like to call this section “terms and conditions”, I prefer to call it a mutual agreement and outline what we will do for the client and what the responsibilities of the client are as well.
+I don't like to call this section “terms and conditions”, I prefer to call it a mutual agreement.
+Here, I outline the final proposal and what we will do for the client in writing, lay all the details on the table, and clarify what the client's responsibilities are as well.

-OK, now it's time to download the proposal template it and start winning more clients!
+OK, now it's time to download the sales proposal template and start winning more clients!